waldenyl/waldenyl.github.io/_posts/2019-08-15-lane-detection-project.md

     return cv2.cvtColor(img, cv2.COLOR_RGB2GRAY)
 ```

 Once the image is converted to grayscale, the next step is to reduce noise by applying Gaussian blur.
-This is the same idea as in EEG signal processing, where we apply xxxxxxxx.
+This is the same idea as in EEG signal processing, where we apply filters.

 ## Canny Edge Detection (Canny, 1986)

 Wherever we see a sharp change in intensity or color, there could be an edge.
-Then, xxxxxxxx
+Then,

 The algorithm is implemented in four steps.
 I'll be using a tutorial from Bill Green (2002).